Johannes-Flachberger/security-notes/2 Tech-Specifics/OS/Antivirus Evasion.md

 > [!Warning] Warning
 > AV bypassing depends heavily on the used product and is a rapidly changing field.
 Finding a suitable bypass can be resource intensive & error prone.
-## Testing Antivirus Evasion
+## Testing for Antivirus Evasion
 1. Know the targets antivirus product.
 	1. If you dont know the antivirus product, try harder.
 	2. As a last resort, use e.g. [[3 Tools/Malware analysis/KleenScan|KleenScan]] to check your payload against popular antivirus products.
 2. If possible, deploy the antivirus product yourself and check the payload against it.
 	1. **Important:** Check if the antivirus sends samples of scanned artefacts - if possible disable it.
-	2. If the target as sample submission enabled, also enable it for further testing
+	2. If the target as sample submission enabled, also enable it for further testing.
+(Sample submission needs internet connectivity, also on the target.)
 ## Tools
 Good commercial tool: [The Enigma Protector](https://www.enigmaprotector.com/en/home.html)
 ## amsi.fail (Obfuscation)